Diana Sutherland

 Diana Margaret Sutherland (born 1 November 1954) is a British former swimmer.
 She competed in five events at the 1972 Summer Olympics.

-Early life
+Biography

-She grew up in Lincoln, England, attending St Joseph's Convent School, with her sister Sandra.
+Sutherland grew up in Lincoln, England, attending St Joseph's Convent School, with her sister Sandra.
 Her parents moved to London in 1965.
 Her father was an insurance broker, Douglas Sutherland, from New Zealand.

-Career
+She represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where she participated in the 200 metres freestyle and the 4 x 100 metres medley relay, winning a bronze medal.

-She represented England and won a bronze medal in the 4 x 100 metres medley relay at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+At the 1972 Olympic Games in Munich, she participated in 200 and 400 freestyle, the 100 and 200 backstroke and the freestyle relay.

 Sutherland represented the Sutton and Cheam Swimming Club.